maxwellkimaiyo/github-jobs-search-react-app/README.md

 ## Description

-This is a Job Search App created using React Hooks and a GitHub Api.
-I have built this by following a Udemy course (credits below) and it has been an good experience.
+This is a Job Search App created using React Hooks and GitHub Api.
+I built this app by following a Udemy course (credits below) and it has been an good experience.

 ## Getting Started